 If you aren’t a fan of lists or hand written inefficiency, then using a money app can be a great alternative.

-Automatic classification of each spend on into useful categories like ‘food and beverages’, ‘transportation’, or ‘self-improvement’, can significantly streamline the initial categorisation process and increase the efficiency of the budget.
-Additionally, it stops minor spends slipping through the net, as all money is digitally accounted for.
-This means you are more likely to stick to budget, as you do not forget (or wilfully disregard) smaller purchases which could potentially skew the 50/30/20 weighting.
+Automatic classification of each spend on into useful categories like ‘food and beverages’, ‘transportation’, or ‘self-improvement’, can significantly streamline the initial categorisation process and increase the efficiency of your budget.
+It also stops minor transactions slipping through the net, as all money is digitally accounted for.

 A good money app will also provide an aggregate of your spending data across an entire month and display it in a compact and user-friendly format.
-It gives you a clearer overall idea of where your money is being spent; as opposed to a less accessible spreadsheet, whose formulae are also more vulnerable to human error.
+It gives you a clearer overall idea of where your money is being spent.

 The most important thing about any budget is that it makes sense to you.
 Whilst the 50/30/20 rule is a great way to start budgeting, saving, and paying off your debts in a manageable way, it is certainly not a one-size-fits-all situation.

 If you live in a particularly expensive city, such as London, then it is highly likely that you will be paying far more than just 50% on your housing, transport, utilities, and food costs; such is life.
 It may be that you need to juggle your weightings slightly to take this into account.
 For example, you may decide that for you, a weighting of 60/20/20 works better.